Young Adult fiction is one of the boldest forms of recent times – learn how to write for the most passionate and discerning audience out there.

 Each week you’ll receive valuable feedback from your close-knit group while finetuning your self-editing skills by responding to other writers’ work.
 There are weekly group webinars or Q&A sessions with your tutor, plus a live chat with a guest YA author whose work you’ll learn from during the course.

 Every session features downloadable tutor notes and recorded lectures, guided reading and analysis, practical exercises and prompts to keep you writing, as well as exclusive interviews with leading YA writers.
 You’ll have dedicated private forums and chatrooms to discuss your work in confidence 24/7, along with around-the-clock moderator support.

-This course is a flexible one, meaning that each session – with the exception of the last, longer one – is open for one week.
+This course is a flexible one, meaning that each session – with the exception of the last two, longer ones – is open for one week.
 During that week you're free to work through the materials, join in the discussion and upload your work at any time that suits you.
-Any live element that requires you to be online at a particular time (webinars with your tutor or a guest author) will be scheduled with the group once the course starts.
+The live webinars with your tutor in sessions 1, 3, 5 and 7 will usually take place on Thursdays, 6–7 p.m.
+UK time.
+The guest Q&A in session 6 will be scheduled according to the guest's availability, and confirmed with the group ahead of time.

 What is YA fiction?...

 13 March – 19 March

 Lee Weatherly has written more than fifty books for children and young adults, including the bestselling Angel series, and is...More About This Tutor

 Browse the Reading Room